laninsky/non_active_repos/README.md

 # No_of_pis_per_locus
 You might need to filter your UCE data just to retain the most variable loci for *BEAST etc

+# Getting the number of PIs per locus
 For a given folder full of your UCE loci as individual nexus alignments, the following R code will spit out a list of your loci, the number of parsimony informative sites (pis), and the length of the locus.

 ```